baynezy/www.bayn.es/argon-theme/_pages/solutions.md

 ---
-title: Features
+title: Solutions
-subtitle: Everything you need to show off your product features.
+subtitle: Established Enterprise, or taking your first steps on your digital journey.
+We are hear to help.
 description: Use the Argon Jekyll theme to build a landing page, blog or complete website.
 featured_image: /assets/img/sections/unsplashs.jpg
 ---